merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

      Hamiltonian

 It is also possible to ask for exchange and correlation LIBXC functionals seperately.
-For instance, if we use BLYP, the functional command should change as follows.
+For instance, if we use BLYP, the functional command changes as follows.

 ::